CleverCloud/doc.clever-cloud.com/administrate/zone-migration.md

 - Any application that uses a FSBucket add-on
 - PHP applications

-If your application matches any criterias on this list, please read the prerequisites below first and then follow the right sub-section.
+In this case, please read the prerequisites below first and then follow the right sub-section.

 ### Prerequisites